Casheeew/learn-chinese/docs/guide.md

 Pinyin and Zhuyin are phonetic writing systems (systems used to represent Chinese words phonetically).
 See this chart below which shows the differences (Zhuyin is the symbols on the left, Pinyin is the letters on the right):

-*COMING SOON*
+_COMING SOON_

 <!-- ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/09cfadbb-ec92-4f30-ac31-aece0bb8558a/bc60e06f-e1bc-409c-ace4-7d9278dde3f2/Untitled.png) -->

-If you don’t know how a character is pronounced, you can look at the corresponding Pinyin or Zhuyin (these are called the character’s *readings)* to find out.
+If you don’t know how a character is pronounced, you can look at the corresponding Pinyin or Zhuyin (these are called the character’s _readings)_ to find out.

 Learn Pinyin if you want to learn mainland Chinese Mandarin.
 Learn Zhuyin if you want to learn Taiwanese Mandarin.
 If you don’t have a very strong preference for Zhuyin, learn Pinyin.
 Most learner resources (such as graded readers and the Language Reactor extension) use pinyin.

+### Pronunciation in use

+#### Tones in fast speech

+You might sometimes feel that tones, when spoken at full speed, sound a bit different from when spoken deliberately or in isolation.
+In fact, even when tones are muddled a little bit while speaking to make pronunciation easier, the difference between each tone is still maintained.
+However in actual speech, the rising part of the third tone is often less prominent, making it sound more like a low, creaky vocal fry.

+#### Mandarin varieties

+Although one could argue that it’s best to avoid Southern dialects due to their lack of certain sounds—such as the retroflex _sh_ and _zh_ as well as the distinction between _n_ and _l_—many English speakers still prefer the southern pronunciation because it is easier to learn, with fewer sounds to master.
+In the end, the choice is yours.